beyondtesting-dev/beyondtesting.dev/docs/contracts-vs-tests.md

 ✅ test_output_format
 ```

 Seven test cases.
 One function.
-And you’re never sure if you missed one.
+And you're never sure if you missed one.

 ---